SMAC Maintenance Checklist

 The doors of a SMAC unit have a seal that keeps air and dust inside.
 This gasket around the edges of the door can become worn out or cracked.
 If this happens, the door will not seal properly.

 Open the SMAC unit doors and inspect the gaskets.
 If they appear to be damaged, they should be replaced.
 Air leaks can allow dust to escape.
-They can also allow air to be pulled into the dust collector.
+They can also allow air to pull into the dust collector.
 This can keep the system from moving air properly.
+Seal and gasket checks should be part of every dust collector maintenance schedule.

 5. Check compressed air pressure